isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq.md

 Yes.
 Companies that are in the permitted services list may choose to resume their operations on 2 June or at a later date.

 #### **9. Are there any requirements that I need to fulfil before I can resume operations?**
 All companies that are resuming operations must fulfil stringent safe management measures, as well as comply with any sector specific guidelines relevant to their business, before resuming operations.
-Please refer to these guidelines here <a href="/safemanagement/general/">here</a>.
+Please refer to these guidelines <a href="/safemanagement/general/">here</a>.

-Businesses must submit their manpower details via the GoBusiness within 2 weeks of the date of resumption of operations.
+Businesses must submit their manpower details via the GoBusiness portal within 2 weeks of the date of resumption of operations.

 #### **10. If my company’s activities belong to the list of permitted services, will I be able to operate all my business functions?**
 If your company has other business functions or services that are not in the list of permitted services, these other business functions or services should remain suspended until further notice.